jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 I believe future software engineers will spend less time programming and more time specifying intent.

-Programming itself was never the point.
-[Solving customer problems](https://jhumelsine.github.io/2023/08/26/problem-solvers.html) was always the point.

 Software engineers solve customer problems with software.
-It does not fundamentally matter whether humans write the code by hand or AI generates it.
+Whether humans write the code directly or AI generates it matters less than whether the system actually solves the problem well.

 What matters is whether the system:
 - solves the customer's problem,